The best houseboat accommodations on the Amsterdam canals

 2. On a houseboat, see and hear the beauty that is the city of Amsterdam

 When you rent a houseboat for the first time, you will realise why Amsterdam is such a beautiful city.
-As your houseboat is moored along the quay, you watch the waters flow, ducks and geese swim by and a large variety of boats pass your temporary floating holiday home.
+As your houseboat is moored along the quay, you watch the waters flow, ducks and geese swim by, and a large variety of boats pass your temporary floating holiday home.
 These sights also come with sounds.
 There is nothing as beautiful as the sound of quacking ducks to wake you up in the morning.

 Apart from staying in a houseboat, you can also rent a boat to sail on the numerous canals in Amsterdam.
-As you make your way through the canals, the environment constantly changes, revealing the beauty of the city of clogs, her picturesque bridges and the sights and sounds of the old Amsterdam.
+As you make your way through the canals, the environment constantly changes, revealing the beauty of the city of clogs, her picturesque bridges and the sights and sounds of old Amsterdam.
 You can feel the wind change with the weather and float from one neighbourhood to another, the facades are always colourful with vintage shops, coffeeshops, art galleries and historical monuments at every turn.
 That beauty is really something unique that can only be seen and heard from the old canals.

 3. You get your money’s worth